Adeen317/Docker-Tutorial/readme.md

 ### Images vs Containers

-- **Images**: Similar to an operating system, images are the blueprints used to create containers.
-They contain all the necessary files and configurations.
+- **Images**: Images are similar to operating systems and serve as blueprints for creating containers.
-- **Containers**: Instances of images running as isolated processes on the host operating system.
+- **Containers**: Containers are instances of images running as isolated processes on the host operating system.

 ### Common Commands